Medieval monk directing choir

 - Rhythm and melody are heavily shaped by the text: accent, syntax, and the natural flow of the language.

-- The textual and melodic structure, compositional style, and liturgical function of each piece are taken seriously (e.g., difference between Introit, Gradual, Alleluia, Offertory, Communion, etc.).
+- The textual and melodic structure, compositional style, and liturgical function of each piece are taken seriously (e.g., the difference between Introit, Gradual, Alleluia, Offertory, Communion, etc.).

 - Modality is approached along the lines developed by Dom Jean Claire and his disciples.